ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/known-problems.rst

 The `introduced-commit` frontmatter lists the hash of the commit that introduced the issue.
 The hash is used to figure out from what Ferrocene version the issue applies.
-If it is not known since when the issue exists, leave it blank.
+If it is not known since when the issue exists, set the field to `unknown`, marking it applicable on all releases.

 frontmatter `fixed-commit`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `fixed-commit` frontmatter lists the hash of the commit that fixed the issue if it has already been fixed.
+The `fixed-commit` frontmatter lists the hash of the commit(s) that fixed the issue if it has already been fixed.
 Leave it blank if the issue is still open.